Narcondam Island

 Narcondam, India's easternmost island, is a small volcanic island located in the northern Andaman Sea.
 The island's peak rises to 710 m above mean sea level, and it is formed of andesite.
-It is part of the Andaman Islands, the main body of which lie approximately 74 km to the west.The island is part of the Indian union territory of Andaman and Nicobar Islands.
-The island is small, covering an area of approximately 6.8 square kilometres.
-It was classified as a dormant volcano by the Geological Survey of India.
+It is part of the Andaman Islands, the main body of which lie approximately 74 km to the west.
+The island is part of the Indian union territory of Andaman and Nicobar Islands.
+The island is small, covering an area of approximately 7.6 square kilometres.
+It was classified as an active volcano by the Geological Survey of India.

 Etymology

 The name Narcondam could have been derived from the Tamil word naraka-kundram (நரககுன்றம்), meaning "a pit of Hell," although this may be the result of confusion between it and Barren Island.

 History

 Until 1986 Burma claimed sovereignty over the island.
 This claim was given up on reaching agreement with India on the delimitation of the maritime boundary between the two nations in the Andaman Sea, the Coco channel and the Bay of Bengal.

-There is a lighthouse on the slopes of Narcondam, established 1983.
+A lighthouse was established on the slopes of Narcondam in 1983.